 Whether you are decorating a room from scratch or would like to do a little furniture re-arranging this weekend, it is always best to start with a design plan in mind.
 After you have selected paint color, flooring, and window treatments for your room, the fun can begin!
-However, before you do any heavy furniture lifting, consider the following professional room layout tips.
+However, before you do any heavy furniture lifting, consider the following designer tips on professional room layout .

 Start by defining the space’s purpose.

 The first of my designer tips is to define the space’s purpose.
 Is this your primary space for entertaining?
 Do you have a large space that serves multiple purposes?
 Are you working from home and need an office space?
 I always like to begin by asking questions such as these … sometimes the answers are unexpected!

 There is no easier way to transform a room than by adding an area rug.
 They add color and character to your home.
 The size of the area rug is very important – too small, and the rug appears to be unanchored in the room.
 I always like to have all the furniture sitting on the rug, so the space feels filled, and no furniture is uneven.
 If your space is an unusual shape you can have rugs cut to follow the shape of the space.

 Consider your furniture needs.